First Impressions: HanRongDa HRD-757

 Look and feel

 I picked the green display option over amber.
-It appears that the Raddy variant only comes in amber.
+It appears that the Raddy and ZHIWHIS variants only come in amber.
 The two photos above nicely show the illuminated buttons feature, but the display is actually much sharper.

 The radio looks bigger than it is.
 It must be the wide display that itself is wider than other radio displays, and it’s reduced height makes more space available for the keys, making the radio look taller.
 In fact size is almost identical to the Tecsun PL-330 and LiJiANi Rd239, a good size for a travel radio.
 The second observation is that the antenna is on the thin side, like the Rd239, a disappointment.
 The antenna is 61 cm.
 The radio feels a little heavy; the manual says 250 grams with battery.